You can definitely see a lot of Belize in two weeks.

 Now we move onto part two, which all goes on recommendation from what I wanted to do if the weather was better, and from talking to other travellers along the way.
 I can’t personally recommend the following.
 I wish I could.
 One day I’ll be back.

 So Day Seven to Twelve are based on what I’ve read, researched and been recommended by other travellers.

-Day seven: get to Placencia
+Day 7: get to Placencia

 Catch the water taxi in your own time and head back to Belize City.
 Remember to stand at the right jetty to get the water taxi you bought the return to, not like me who ended up having to buy another ticket.

 When you touch down in Belize City there’s no need to get a taxi to the bus station.
 If the drivers say any different they’re just playing you.
 It’s less than a ten-minute walk up Orange Street and to the left when you get to the top.
 You’ll definitely see it, or feel free to ask anyone.
 I walked this route twice, once with backpack and once without, and was fine.